openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 Running Generative AI models using native OpenVINO APIs
 ########################################################

-To run Generative AI models using native OpenVINO APIs you need to follow regular **Сonvert -> Optimize -> Deploy** path with few simplifications.
+To run Generative AI models using native OpenVINO APIs you need to follow regular **Сonvert -> Optimize -> Deploy** path with a few simplifications.

 To convert model from Hugging Face you can use Optimum-Intel export feature that allows to export model in OpenVINO format without invoking conversion API and tools directly, as it is shown above.
 In this case, the conversion process is a bit more simplified.
 You can still use regular conversion path if model comes from outside of Hugging Face ecosystem, i.e., in source framework format (PyTorch, etc.)